Deep set based operator learning with uncertainty quantification: Simulation Results

 We define the sensor set as $\mathcal{M} = \{1, 2, 3, 4\}$.
 The sizes of the training and testing datasets, as well as the procedure for selecting sensors for the input functions, follow the setup described in Section~\ref{subsec:2d-pde}.
 Each realization of the initial condition is discretized on a uniform $100 \times 100$ grid, and the corresponding output function is computed using the stream-function formulation with a pseudospectral method on the same grid.
 During training, observations are uniformly sampled on a $50 \times 50$ subgrid, whereas predictions are evaluated on the full $100 \times 100$ grid.
 The training dataset is divided into four batches, each containing $20,000$ samples.
 At each iteration, one batch is randomly selected for model optimization, and the models are trained for a total of $50,000$ iterations.

 In Fig. \ref{fig:2d-ns-plot}, we present the mean and standard deviation of the conditional distribution predicted by UQ-SONet for a representative sample with 2 input function sensors, compared against the corresponding reference solution.
 The relative $L_2$ errors of the predicted mean and standard deviation, averaged over three independent runs, are reported in Table \ref{tab:2d-ns-error}, together with a comparison against the deterministic VIDON method.
-The results highlight both the precision and robustness of the proposed UQ-SONet framework for this challenging high-dimensional stochastic problem.
+The results highlight both the precision and robustness of the proposed UQ-SONet framework.